Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Introduction

-{\bf Calculating influence scores.} One challenge to calculate clients' influence scores is how to quantify the misclassification of a target input.
-To address the challenge, we use the cross-entropy loss of the global model for the misclassified target input.
-Moreover, since a client influences a global model and thus the cross-entropy loss through multiple training rounds, we expand the training rounds to calculate clients' influence scores.
-Another challenge is that clients' local training data are often non-iid.
-Specifically, some benign clients (denoted as \emph{Category I}) have a large amount of local training examples with the target label, while other benign clients (denoted as \emph{Category II}) do not.
+{\bf Calculating influence scores.} To quantify the misclassification of a target input, we measure each client’s effect by the change it causes in the global model’s cross‑entropy loss on the misclassified \emph{target input} across all rounds.
+One challenge is that clients' local training data are often non-iid.
+Specifically, some benign clients (denoted as \emph{Category I}) have a large amount of local training examples with the target label, while other benign clients (\emph{Category II}) do not.
 As a result, both malicious clients and Category I benign clients have large influence scores, making it challenging to distinguish them.
-To address this challenge, we propose that the server uses another \emph{non-target input} with the target label to compute another influence score for each client.
-The server can simply generate a random input as the non-target input and assign the target label to it when calculating its cross-entropy loss.
-Thus, each client $i$ has a two-dimensional influence score $(s_i, s_i^{\prime})$, which are obtained using the target input and non-target input, respectively.
+To separate them, the server also tests every client on a random \emph{non‑target input} with the target label, yielding another influence score.
+Thus client $i$ receives a two‑dimensional score $(s_i,s_i')$ from the target and non‑target inputs, respectively.